-Why is magnet attracting to copper when copper is not magnetic
+Why is magnet attracting to non-magnetic copper

 In an experiment by NightHawkInLight, very strange behaviour occurs when a large copper plate and a strong neodymium magnet were put together.

 When a magnetic field moves through copper and many other metals, it causes electrons to reorganize themselves and flow in a circular pattern perpendicular to the oncoming electrons.
 You can imagine the electrons were very happy at the place they were before the magnet tried to move them around.
 So, they simply resist the change by generating a temporary magnetic field of their own.

 In fact, the dropping of magnet through copper coil is considered a simplified model of how most of world’s electricity is generated.